Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,494.02686666666665,542.7755666666667.md

-foliage changes are significant but you can take care of those with chainsaws for example with a minor landscape polish unlikely to impact your factory So those are the changes that are coming in Update 5 now i have another map for you which is actually sort of our roadmap for map changes
+foliage changes are significant but you can take care of those with chainsaws for example with a minor landscape polish unlikely to impact your factory So those are the changes that are coming in Update 5 now I have another map for you which is actually sort of our roadmap for map changes